JeffChou32/CS-4348-Project-2/devlog.md

 - Waits for the teller to complete the transaction with assignedTeller.transactionDone.acquire()
 - Logs completion and releases the teller using assignedTeller.customerLeft.release()
 - Finally, exits the bank and releases the door semaphore

+# 4/9/2025 12:00PM
+- Plan to try to finish the project
+- Implement Teller class and main